donadelden/coinsDetection/README.md

 # coinsDetection
-Software for reconize coins and detect them value
+Software for recognize coins and detect them value